Sir Gilbert Heathcote, 1st Baronet

-Sir Gilbert Heathcote, 1st Baronet (2 January 1652 – 25 January 1733), was a British merchant and Whig politician who sat in the English and British House of Commons between 1701 and 1733.
-He was a Governor of the Bank of England and was Lord Mayor of London in 1711.
+Sir Gilbert Heathcote, 1st Baronet (2 January 1652 – 25 January 1733) was a British merchant and Whig politician who sat in the English and British House of Commons between 1701 and 1733.
+He also served as the governor of the Bank of England and was Lord Mayor of London in 1711.

 Early life

 Heathcote was the eldest son of Gilbert Heathcote of Chesterfield, Derbyshire, and his wife, Anne Dickons, daughter of George Dickons of Chesterfield.
 He began his apprenticeship as a merchant overseas, and returned to England in 1680 to set himself up as a City trader.
 He became a Freeman of the Vintners' Company in 1681.
 On 30 May 1682, he married Hester Rayner, daughter of Christopher Rayner, merchant, of London.
 He was living in the parish of St Dunstan's-in-the-East in 1682 and established a business as a merchant in St Swithin's Lane trading in Spanish wines and other produce.
 He took his first step in Corporation government when elected Common Councilman for Walbrook ward in 1689.
 In 1690, he succeeded his father.

 Heathcote was an agent for Jamaica from 1693 to 1704, furnishing remittances on behalf of the government for the troops there.
 He also traded extensively with the East Indies.

 In 1693, the ship Redbridge, of which he was part owner, was detained by the East India Company, which claimed a monopoly of the trade with India.
 He asserted at the bar of the House of Commons his right to trade wherever he pleased, unless restrained by Parliament, and the house declared by resolution against the company's monopoly.
 Heathcote promoted the bill for a new East India Company.
 In 1694 he was a Commissioner taking subscriptions to the Bank of England and selected by ballot as a director of the bank from then, with statutory intervals for the rest of his life.
 He was a commissioner for Greenwich Hospital in 1695.
 In 1697 he was a trustee for Exchequer bills and became treasurer of the Eastland Company until 1699.

 At a meeting of this company, held in London about 1698, Peter the Great was present, and was addressed by Heathcote 'in high Dutch' with reference to the importation of tobacco into his dominions.
 In 1698, he was a Commissioner for taking subscriptions to the New East India Company loan subscribing 10,000l. of its capital himself.
 He was a member of a committee of seven to arrange matters with the old company and became a Director of the new Company until 1704.